retooth2/xenharmlib/doc/quickstart.rst

          Your browser does not support the <code>audio</code> element.
    </audio>

-Sinewave audio can also be exported as a wav file with the :func:`~xenharmlib.export.audio.export_wav` function, which supports the same arguments as the play function:
+Sine wave audio can also be exported as a wav file with the :func:`~xenharmlib.export.audio.export_wav` function, which supports the same arguments as the play function: